Wajin (ancient people)

 Several linguists, including Alexander Vovin and Juha Janhunen, suggest that Japonic languages were spoken by Wajin and were present in large parts of the southern Korean Peninsula.
 According to Vovin, these "Peninsular Japonic languages" were replaced by Koreanic-speakers (possibly belonging to the Han-branch).
 This event was possibly the reason for the Yayoi-migration into Japan.
 Janhunen also suggests that early Baekje was still predominantly Japonic-speaking before they got replaced or assimilated into the new Korean society.

 Origin of the name

-There are several theories as to why certain people living in the Japanese archipelago came to be called "Wajin" (倭人).
-Cao Wei's official Ru Chun (魏の官人如淳) argued that the origin of Wa was based on the custom of "tattooing (entrusting) to the human face," (人面に入れ墨する(委する)), but denied it because the sounds of Wa (倭) and Yan (委) were different from those of Yan Shigu.